TeaTime93/TP-SE02-Capstone/DesignDoc.md

 2. Connecting your profile to Google Docs is currently out of scope.
 3. A full text editor is out of scope.
 4. Actual "swiping" for the interface is out of scope.
+5. How in depth does this algorithm go?
+How far am I trying to go with it?

 # 5. Proposed Architecture Overview